Peng154/Delay-Embedding-based-Forecast-Machine/README.md

 - Firstly, you should modify the variable `DATA_BASE_DIR`(in `line 10, data/data_processing.py`) to the full path of the data folder in your computer.

-- We release the sample training codes and predicting codes corresponding to the Lorenz time invariant dataset, which is located at folder `forecast/lorenz_time_invariant/`.
+- We release the sample training codes and predicting codes corresponding to the Lorenz time invariant dataset, Lorenz 96 system, and KS equation, which are located at folder `forecast/lorenz_time_invariant/`, `forecast/lorenz96/`, and `forecast/ks/`, respectively.
 The script `train.py` is used for training and the script `eval.py` is used for evaluation after training the model.

 - We can make predictions on other datasets by modify the given sample codes on Lorenz time invariant dataset.